onera/Cassiopee/Converter/doc/source/Filter.rst

 .. py:function:: Converter.Filter.Handle.loadAndSplit()

-    Load and split zones of file on the different processors (only for structured zones)
+    Load and split zones of file on the different processors (only for structured zones).

-    :rtype t: partial tree on each processor
+    :rtype: partial tree on each processor

     *Example of use:*